-A list of our stockholders of record will be available and may be inspected during normal business hours for a period of at least ten days prior to the Annual Meeting at the Company's headquarters, located at 1415 Louisiana Street, Suite 2900, Houston, Texas 77002.
-The list of stockholders of record will also be available for review during the Annual Meeting.
+A list of our stockholders of record will be available and may be inspected for a period of at least ten days prior to the Annual Meeting.
+If you would like to inspect the list of our stockholders of record, please call Investor Relations at (832) 518-4094 to schedule an appointment or request access.
+The list of stockholders of record will also be available for review during the Annual Meeting through the meeting website.